 It should also be noted that some of the available cryptographic algorithms or mechanisms may be reserved for export or other national issues (e.g., with restricted key lengths).
 This Recommendation supports signalling of well-known algorithms in addition to signalling non-standardized or proprietary cryptographic algorithms.
 There are no specifically mandated algorithms; however, it is strongly suggested that endpoints support as many of the applicable algorithms as possible in order to achieve interoperability.
 This parallels the concept that the support of ITU-T Rec.
 H.245 does not guarantee the interoperability between two entities' codecs.

 Version 4 of ITU-T Rec.
-H.235 breaks up the former ITU-T Rec.
-H.235v3 into a suite of H.235.x subseries Recommendations, and restructures the subseries.
-New ITU-T Recs H.235.8 and H.235.9 have been added to the suite; other subseries Recommendations have been extended with new functionality (ITU-T Recs H.235.3, H.235.5).
+H.235 broke up ITU-T Rec.
+H.235 version 3 into a suite of H.235.x subseries Recommendations, and restructures the subseries.
+Recs ITU-T H.235.8 and H.235.9 were added to the suite; other subseries Recommendations have been extended with new functionality (Recs ITU-T H.235.3, H.235.5).
 ITU-T Rec.
 H.235.0 holds the H.323 security framework with common text and useful general information for all H.235.x subseries Recommendations.

-New H.235.0 Appendices IV, V, and VI provide a mapping of text, figures and tables from ITU-T Rec.
+Appendices IV, V, and VI provide a mapping of text, figures and tables from ITU-T Rec.
 H.235 version 3 (2003), including the subsequent Corrigendum 1 and amendments, to the new structure.

+This revision of ITU-T H.235.0 is an enhancement to Version 4 to add support for key material with lengths exceeding 2048 bits.

 Keywords

 Authentication, certificate, digital signature, encryption, integrity, key management, multimedia security, security profile.